cbgk46/movie_dialogue_analysis/README.md

 	3. Finding Similar Characters based on dialogues
 	4. Finding Similar Conversations
 Notes:
 1. Models created during the process are not included, due the large size of the files.
-(Character model,conversation model, and lda model)
+(Character model,conversation model)
 2. Run sudo python -m spacy.en.download all to download english vocabulary.